 I’ll also provide my 2 cents regarding some of the other top models in this price range and how they compare to this model.

 After reading, you’ll be well equipped to decide for yourself whether or not this is the right treadmill for your home gym.

 If you’ve read any of my other Spirit reviews in the past, you know I’m a big fan of the brand.
 Like Sole (another of my favorites), Spirit specializes in providing performance driven machines that are built to last.

 I also love that they back their products with such long warranties, but more on that later.

 Spirit has a pretty large selection of residential and commercial treadmills to choose from.
 All of their residential models fall within the moderately priced range, meaning they cost between $1000 – $3000.

 Personally, I think Spirit’s best buys are found in their higher-end models.
 I think some of their lower-end models are a bit pricey for what ya get.

 But that said, every Spirit treadmill is very well-built and comes with a great warranty.

 The XT685 is the brand’s premiere residential treadmill.
 As such it comes with the most powerful motor and the largest rollers of the pack (although one could argue there aren’t that many upgrades over the XT485).

-The full retail price for the XT685 is listed as $2,999, but you can usually find it for around $2,499 on Fitness Factory.
+The full retail price for the XT685 is listed as $2,999, but you can usually find it a little cheaper on Amazon.